manoelnetodev/medcurso-em-portugues/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Configure environment variables (optional)
+# Create a .env file in the root directory with:
+# VITE_SUPABASE_URL=your_supabase_url
+# VITE_SUPABASE_ANON_KEY=your_supabase_anon_key

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+## Environment Variables

+This project uses Supabase for backend services.
+You can configure the following environment variables:

+- `VITE_SUPABASE_URL`: Your Supabase project URL
+- `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous public key

+If these variables are not set, the application will use the default development configuration.

+For deployment on platforms like Cloudflare Pages or Vercel, make sure to set these environment variables in your deployment settings.

 **Edit a file directly in GitHub**